shunfumao/RefShannon/RefShannonManual/readme.md

 #RefShannon

 RefShannon is a reference based transcriptome assembler, which is able to reconstruct RNA transcripts from read alignment.
-It is based on a careful splice graph generation method and a sparse flow decomposition algorithm.
+It is based on a sparse flow decomposition algorithm.
 This software is developed by [Shunfu Mao](shunfu at uw dot edu) and [Sreeram Kannan](ksreeram at uw dot edu) at University of Washington.

 ***